 Organizations’ greatest challenge this year was their ability to attract diverse candidates…It is not that the talent isn’t there; it is about intentionally looking in places where talent exists.”

 – NonprofitHR in the 2021 Nonprofit Diversity Practices report

-By hosting an intern through Leading EDGE, you not only move the needle on your own DEI goals, you also become a vital part of introducing these students to nonprofit career options and of building a strong talent pipeline for the future of our sector.
+By hosting an intern through Leading EDGE, you could not only move the needle on your own DEI goals but also become a vital part of introducing these students to nonprofit career options while building a strong talent pipeline for the future of our sector.
 These internships, like all internships, can then enable first job placements and launch careers in the social good sector.

 Reason #2: Start or Enhance Your Recruitment Strategy

 With many organizations facing the challenge of employee recruitment and retention, interns can be a vital addition to any recruitment strategy (whether you have a current internship program or not).
 Most importantly, interns can become a steady pipeline of future hires for entry-level positions in your organization.
 You know them and they know you, your work, and your culture.

 Once approved, participating employers can post multiple positions per year and participate as many times as needed.
 So you can build a strategy that works for you and gain access to a growing pool of student candidates.
 In fact, we saw more than 300 student applicants since the program started in 2022!